crocandr/docker-openvpn/README.md

 ## Generate client cert

-You can generate cert for clients with these commands.
+You can generate a cert for a client with these commands.

 You need connect to the container, generate and disconnect: